LXJS/training-webrtc/WORKSHOP.md

 ## Step 5: Set up a signaling server and exchange messages

-RTCPeerConnection instances need to exchange metadata in order to set up and maintain a WebRTC 'call':

-* Candidate (network) information.
-* _Offer_ and _answer_ messages providing information about media such as resolution and codecs.

-In other words, an exchange of metadata is required before peer-to-peer audio, video or data streaming can take place.
-This process is called _signaling_.
+RTCPeerConnection instances need to exchange metadata (candidates, offers, answers) in order to set up and maintain a WebRTC 'call'.
+This metadata exchange is required before peer-to-peer audio, video or data streaming can take place.
+As discussed before, this process is called _signaling_.

 In the examples already completed, the 'sender' and 'receiver' RTCPeerConnection objects are on the same page, so signaling is simply a matter of passing objects between methods.